Unstery/portfolio/public/projects/robot-dsl-project.md

 ### Interpretation

 To interpret the programs in our language, we need to implement the visitor.
 The `interpreter` initializes a `Scene` where we retrieve the `Robot` with which we will interact in the simulation.
 The implementation also includes a hash table for storing variables (name, type and value) and functions (name, parameters and return type).
 Next, we implemented each `visit` method representing the semantics of the concept.
-If a concept is linked to the semantics of a child, then the `accept` method is called on the child node.<br>
+If a concept is linked to the semantics of a child, then the `accept` method is called on the child node.\
 When a concept needs to interact directly with the robot (such as `Forward`), the methods of the `Robot` class are called (`turn`, `move` or `side`).
 These methods can be used to modify the robot's position and angle, and also to save the `Timestamp` with the robot's new position.
-The time is calculated from the robot's speed and the distance it has travelled.<br>
+The time is calculated from the robot's speed and the distance it has travelled.\
 Finally, the `visitRobot` method represents the root of our AST and returns the final state of the simulated scene.

 - Communication between the Language Server Protocol (LSP) server and client

-In our project, `parseAndValidate` and `parseAndGenerate` LSP actions facilitate a seamless exchange of information and commands between the server-side language analysis engine (LSP server) and the client-side user interface (LSP client).<br>
+In our project, `parseAndValidate` and `parseAndGenerate` LSP actions facilitate a seamless exchange of information and commands between the server-side language analysis engine (LSP server) and the client-side user interface (LSP client).\

 `parseAndValidate` is responsible for analyzing and validating the code, ensuring it adheres to the defined syntax and rules.
 This action helps in identifying any potential errors or inconsistencies early in the development process.
-Potential errors are returned to the simulation's setup.js and then displayed on the interface.<br>
+Potential errors are returned to the simulation's setup.js and then displayed on the interface.\

 `parseAndGenerate` involves the generation of the interpreter and visits the root node of the AST: `robot.accept(visitor)`.
 As mentioned above, this returns the `scene` simulated in setup.js.
-This scene is then added as a parameter to the `setupSimulator` function, creating the simulation to be displayed on the interface.<br>
+This scene is then added as a parameter to the `setupSimulator` function, creating the simulation to be displayed on the interface.\
 In addition, updating the robot is managed by the `updateRobot` function, which retrieves the timestamps from the `scene` to modify the robot's position on the simulation generated by the `p5js` library.

 ### Compilation